 Banana Oil Recipe For Healthy Skin & Hair

 - 4 banana peels

-Step 1 – Cut the banana peels into pieces and place them in a plastic bag.
+- Cut the banana peels into pieces and place them in a freezer bag.

-Step 2 – Beat, crush and mash the banana peels until they are softened.
+- Mash the banana peels until they are softened.

-Step 3 – Move banana peels to a glass jar and add the almond oil (olive oil also works).
+- Put the banana peel mash into a glass jar and add almond oil (olive oil also works).

-Step 4 – Seal the jar and put it in a sunny place for 2-3 days.
+- Seal the jar and put it in a sunny place for 2-3 days.
 Shake the jar a few times a day.

-Step 6 – Strain out the banana peel remains and store the oil in a cool, dark and dry place.
+- Strain the banana peel remains and store the oil in a cool, dark and dry place.